Data-Advantage/vibestack/example/storyd/product-requirements.md

 **API (Application Programming Interface)**: Set of definitions and protocols for building and integrating application software.

+**Apify**: Web scraping and data extraction platform used for gathering content from websites.

+**Anthropic**: AI company that provides large language models with capabilities for image analysis and processing.

 **Aspose**: Third-party library used for PowerPoint file generation and manipulation.

 **Brand Configuration**: Set of visual guidelines including colors, fonts, and logos that define an organization's visual identity.

 **Credits**: The currency used within the platform for presentation generation (1 credit = $1 = 1 presentation).

+**gpt-image-1**: OpenAI's model for AI image generation.

+**JSON Schema**: A vocabulary that allows you to annotate and validate JSON documents.

+**LangChain**: Framework for developing applications powered by language models, focused on agent orchestration.

 **MCP (Model Context Protocol)**: Anthropic's protocol for standardized interaction with AI models.

 **NextJS**: React framework for building web applications with server-side rendering capabilities.

+**Perplexity**: AI company providing models specialized in research and information retrieval.

 **PPTX**: File extension for Microsoft PowerPoint presentation files.